sriramrokkam/k8s-training/training-vm.md

 ### Windows

-On Windows, you will need VMware as a virtualization solution to run a VM - VirtualBox is not permitted within SAP (and if you are thinking about using Hyper-V, you can skip reading this page - you are already used to pain and you know how to set things up).
+#### WSL2
+For this training, we recommend using WSL2 as you can install the community edition of Docker and do not need to purchase any licenses.
+If you plan to use Docker on a daily basis, you might want to switch to the Docker Desktop version.

+Checkout the official guide to setup your environment: https://learn.microsoft.com/en-gb/windows/wsl/install

+Next, continue with the preparation steps below.

 #### VMware Player

 Unfortunately, since VMware was purchased by Broadcom, VMware Player as a free product has been discontinued.
 Therefore, if you do not happen to have a license for VMware Workstation or are not willing to purchase one, this is not for you.
-You will have to resort to the [local setup](./preparation.md).

 #### WMware Workstation